-- A. Start with the pants shell and liner (with fly in the up position) separated. - B. Insert liner legs into shell, carefully avoiding any twisting or bunching of the legs or torso. - C. Fasten the waist of the liner to the waist of the shell. - D. Fasten the cuffs of the liner to the cuffs of the shell. - E. Reattach suspenders.
+- A. Start with the pants shell and liner separated. - B. Insert liner legs into shell, carefully avoiding any twisting or bunching of the legs or torso. - C. Fasten the waist of the liner to the waist of the shell. - D. Fasten the cuffs of the liner to the cuffs of the shell with the guide snaps. - E. Reattach suspenders.
 Hold suspender buttons when reattaching suspender clips. - F. Try on pants to check for comfort and proper fit.